This ground turkey spaghetti recipe is lightened up with ground turkey, but homemade and so flavorful you’d never know it’s turkey!

 - Crushed tomatoes, stewed tomatoes, tomato sauce, and tomato paste: Yes, all of these canned versions of tomatoes work together to bring your sauce to life!

 - Seasonings: Worcestershire, crushed red pepper flakes, fennel seed, bay leaves, fresh basil, oregano and parsley and an optional bit of sugar.
-For the fresh herbs, you can substitute dried just use less and and it earlier on with the meat.
+For the fresh herbs, you can substitute dried just use less and and add it earlier on with the meat.
 I’ve even substituted a few Tablespoons of Italian seasoning in place of the herbs and it turned out fine.
 Its delicious as written but you can and adjust to your own preferences or what you have on hand!

 How to Make Turkey Spaghetti

 - In a dutch oven or large sauce pan, heat oil over medium heat before adding chopped onion and peppers.
-Saute onions and peppers for 2 – 3 minutes to soften.
+Sauté onions and peppers for 2 – 3 minutes to soften.

 - Add carrots, garlic, ground turkey, and turkey sausage and cook while breaking into small pieces with a spatula.